w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

 - **Shadow and Lighting Effects**: Minimized to enhance FPS.

 [Videoconfig.txt](https://github.com/w0nxyApex/Apex-Legends-Config-And-Windows-Settings/blob/main/videoconfig.txt).
-You can simply copy my Videoconfig.txt and use it and replace yours with it.
-But check which fps you are playing at to set the correct frame times.
-And Change the resulution to yours.
+You can simply copy my Videoconfig.txt and use it to replace yours.
+However, check which FPS you are playing at to set the correct frame times, and change the resolution to yours..

 #### And set the file to read only otherwise the game will change settings again.
 <p align="center">